zahrasodagar/zahrasodagar.github.io/_pages/about.md

 ---

 Hi, I’m Zahra!
 I’m a first year Ph.D. student in Computer Science at <a href="https://www.cs.umd.edu/">the University of Maryland</a>, advised by <a href="https://www.cs.umd.edu/~sfeizi/"><b>Prof. Soheil Feizi</b></a>.
 I graduated with a B.Sc. in Electrical Engineering with a minor in Applied Mathematics from <a href="https://en.sharif.edu/">Sharif University of Technology</a>.
-Throughout my undergraduate studies, I have been fortunate to be a research intern at
+ I have been fortunate to be a research intern at
 <a href="https://vilab.epfl.ch/">VILAB</a>,
 <a href="https://www.epfl.ch/">EPFL</a> supervised by
 <a href="https://vilab.epfl.ch/zamir/"><b>Prof. Amir Zamir</b></a>,